behnambagheri/fish-paste-gram/README.md

 # Send to a different chat/channel without changing TELEGRAM_CHAT_ID (numeric, @username, or alias)
 ptg --id @my_other_chat "Hello from another place"

+# Send to multiple chats in one go
+ptg --id bea --id reza "Hello to two chats"
+# or
+ptg --id bea,reza "Hello again"

 # Send a file with optional caption
 ptg ~/Documents/log.txt
 ```